maartenzam/interactive-publication/README.md

 - `t2`: the secondary training the secondary module is part of (optional)
 - `metatags`: tags to group related pages that are otherwise unrelated through module and trainings

+The `getTOC.cjs` script also constructs the hierarchy of the table of contents from the fetched pages data.
+This hierarchy is saved as [src/lib/data/toc.json](src/lib/data/toc.json), which is used for the structure of the `AccordionMenu` component and the `SunBurst` visualisations.

 #### Pages

 Each page in the table of contents has a corresponding markdown file in [src/lib/pages](src/lib/pages).
 All the images (and videos) referenced in the page files are in the [static](static) folder.
+Markdown files are imported and preprocessed using [mdsvex](https://mdsvex.pngwn.io/docs/), see [svelte.config.js](svelte.config.js) for its configuration.

+Some of the pages import some modules for specific types of content.
+The [Katex.svelte](src/lib/components/Katex.svelte) component is used for displaying mathematical formulas, the [Reveal](src/lib/components/Revael.svelte) component is used for revealing part of the content of a page when the user clicks a dropdown, and tweets are embedded in some pages using [sveltekit-embed](https://sveltekit-embed.vercel.app/).

 ### Routing